-Travel industry leaders reveal their career path to the top and the lessons learned along the way
+Travel industry leader shares his career path to the top and the lessons learned along the way

 Jochem-Jan Sleiffer is responsible for Hilton’s portfolio of hotels in Middle East, Africa and Turkey.
 Across this dynamic region, Hilton has more than 170 hotels across eight market-leading brands and is set to double with more than 180 hotels in its pipeline.
 Today, JJ – as he's known to friends – is one the travel industry’s most influential figures.
 Connecting Travel talked with JJ about his rise to the top and the legacy he's hoping for.